-The Virginia Federation of Humane Societies endorses Trap/Neuter/Return as the best practice for managing community cats.
-Data demonstrates that the lethal method of trapping and killing community cats has been proven to be ineffective, costly to localities and the majority of the public do not want the cats to be killed.
-VFHS also believes trapping and killing is profoundly inhumane.
-VFHS will actively promote TNR and partner with member organizations on TNR programs to save the lives of community cats, with the result that TNR is the standard policy for community cats in Virginia, that community cats brought to shelters are neutered and returned to their last known location, and that practitioners of TNR are not faced with punitive results or restrictions.
+The Virginia Federation of Humane Societies endorses Trap/Neuter/Return as the best and most humane practice for managing community cats.
+Data demonstrates that the lethal method of trapping and killing community cats has been proven to be ineffective and costly to localities.
+Trapping and killing is profoundly inhumane, and the majority of citizens do not want the cats to be killed.
+VFHS actively promotes TNR and is committed to ensuring that Virginia law clearly facilitates TNR.

 MAKE A DONATION